 “She was such a sorry state of a dog, really, because she was just worn out” [Jenny]

-By their very nature, puppy farms place severe demands on the mothers of the puppies produced within them.
-Although, as noted in a previous section, the current legislation in the UK places restrictions on the number of times and the minimum age that a bitch can be mated, the law is rarely enforced and successful prosecutions are small in number.
-Consequently, although puppy farms often dispose of bitches to animal rescues when the bitches are around six or seven years of age, it is more than likely that they will have been bred more intensively and from an earlier age than the legislation permits (Yeates & Bowles, 2017).
-As in the above quotation, interviewees routinely described how when they rescued or adopted an ex-breeding bitch, she was often in a poor physical condition, physically worn out from a life of constant breeding exacerbated by little or no veterinary care (McMillan et al., 2011; Wyatt, Maher and Briddle 2017).
-This was manifested most often by them having what Jenny, when discussing her dog, described as ‘...a really saggy belly’; an obvious sign of overbreeding and poor, if any, postpartum care.
-This, she observed, would cause particular problems during walks, as “when [she] went over long grass it would bother her.
+By their very nature, puppy farms place severe demands on breeding dogs.
+Although puppy farms often dispose of breeding dogs to animal rescues when they are around six or seven years of age, it is more than likely that they will have been bred more intensively and from an earlier age than the legislation permits (Yeates & Bowles 2017).
+As in the above quotation, interviewees routinely described how when they rescued or adopted an ex-breeding dog, she was often in a poor physical condition, physically worn out from a life of constant breeding exacerbated by little or no veterinary care (McMillan et al. 2011; Wyatt, Maher and Briddle 2017).
+This was manifested most often by them having what Jenny described as ‘...a really saggy belly’; an obvious sign of overbreeding and poor, if any, postpartum care.
+This, she observed, would cause her dog particular problems during walks, as “when [she] went over long grass it would bother her.
 You couldn't walk over anything long as it was irritating her belly”.
 Likewise, Paula, discussing her dog, described how “her little teats were almost dragging on the floor”.
 However, in a number of cases, interviewees also described how their dogs also exhibited signs of severe suffering, again caused by excessive breeding and a lack of veterinary care.
-One interviewee, for example, with significant experience with ex-breeding dogs observed how, a lot of them have had non-veterinarian episiotomies, and how the vagina of one dog in particular “had prolapsed outwards and then pushed against the urethra so that urine [was] constantly burning” and how, consequently, “what should be very pink fresh skin inside was all necrotic and black” [Caroline].
-Another related how her vet had diagnosed signs of a botched caesarean in her ex-breeding dog, “...where they obviously had just ripped the puppies out” [Chloe].
+One interviewee with significant experience with ex-breeding dogs observed how a lot of them have had non-veterinarian episiotomies, and how the vagina of one dog in particular “had prolapsed outwards and then pushed against the urethra so that urine [was] constantly burning”.
+Consequently, “what should be very pink fresh skin inside was all necrotic and black”.
+Another related how her vet had diagnosed signs of a botched caesarean in her ex-breeding dog, “...where they obviously had just ripped the puppies out”.
 As Yeates and Bowles (2017) observe, this is one consequence of when breeders pay little or no attention to the selection of the mates and consequent size of the offspring on the anatomy of the mother, particularly on her pelvis.

 In other cases, dogs showed signs of neglect, if not abuse, and/or suffered from chronic illnesses that had seemingly gone undiagnosed and untreated prior to them being rescued.
 David described how he had gone to an animal rescue to see one dog, but had found another there who had “…blood all over her back end, and a hole that had been cut in her ear that had been thrown out of a puppy farm”: